-One of the significant changes that you can do to your bathroom when renovating or redecorating is to change your bathroom vanity.
+One of the significant changes you can do to your bathroom when renovating or redecorating is changing your bathroom vanity.
 Your bathroom vanity is an essential piece of furniture in your bathroom, and by simply changing it, you can change the overall atmosphere and style of this important room in your home.

-However, before changing to a new bathroom vanity, you first have to remove your current bathroom vanity.
+However, before changing to new bathroom vanity, you first have to remove your current bathroom vanity.

-Modern bathrooms have countertops that house a raised or integrated sink (don’t crack the marble countertop), Since most bathroom vanities have a sink, they require a plumbing system.
-This plumbing system comes in two ways: 1) a plumbing system connected to the wall, or 2) a plumbing system that is connected to the floor.
+Modern bathrooms have countertops that house a raised or integrated sink (don’t crack the marble countertop).
+Since most bathroom vanities have a sink, they require a plumbing system.
+This plumbing system comes in two ways: 1) a plumbing system connected to the wall, or 2) a plumbing system connected to the floor.

 This article will detail the methods of removing a bathroom vanity with wall plumbing and with floor plumbing.
 As well as the differences between the two methods.
 The advantages and disadvantages of each.